 Yeah!
 I know that the storm’s gone and the dust’s settled on Free Basics, Facebook’s ambitious program in India to provide Free Internet Services!
 But the issue is far from over!
-And one look at 16 year old Likhitha Chintareddy’s letter to Mark Zuckerberg is a proof to the fact that efforts of Digital Colonization will continue!
-So, spread this message guys!
+And one look at 16-year-old Likhitha Chintareddy’s (aka Me) letter to Mark Zuckerberg is a proof of the fact that efforts of Digital Colonization will continue!

-Well, I’ve directly copied and pasted the Facebook Status from her Timeline.
-For those of you who want to read it directly on her Profile, here’s the link.
+Well, I’ve directly copied and pasted the Facebook Status from my Timeline.
 So here it goes:

 Hello, Mr. Zuckerberg.